-- the trade of Kyrgyzstan is closely linked to the neighbouring countries, e.g. China, Kazakhstan and Russia: - Kyrgyzstan is a net importer the majority of imported goods cover minerals and other bulk goods, which dominate mainly in trade with Kazakhstan, Russia and Central Asia; - the trade with TRACECA countries, although yet modest (16% in trade value and 29% in tonnage), includes a considerable share of non-bulk goods, e.g. vegetables, beverages and food stuff; - in addition to it, the TRACECA trade is quite well balanced in terms of eastbound and westbound flows in potentially containerizable goods, which is important for developing sustainable container transport services.
+- Kyrgyzstan's trade is closely linked to its neighbouring countries, e.g. China, Kazakhstan and Russia; - Kyrgyzstan is a net importer; the majority of imported goods cover minerals and other bulk goods, which dominate mainly in trade with Kazakhstan, Russia and Central Asia; - trade with TRACECA countries, although still modest (16% in trade value and 29% in tonnage), includes a considerable share of non-bulk goods, e.g. vegetables, beverages and food stuff; and - in addition to this, TRACECA trade is quite well balanced in terms of eastbound and westbound flows in potentially containerizable goods, which is important for developing sustainable container transport services.